-Former property owners and related persons i.e. three layers above and below (of at least 10% shareholding at each layer) the institutional investors, shall not acquire more than 1/3 of total units sold.
+Former property owners and related persons, i.e. three layers above and below (of at least 10% shareholding at each layer) the institutional investors, shall not acquire more than one-third of the total units sold.

-The 'small lot first' practice is in place for unit allocation.
+The 'small lot first' practice is in place for units allocation.
 This practice means the fund units will be allocated to those subscribed in small lots first, before being allocated to those subscribed in 'big' lots.